WKD (01) ... World Kigo Database

 They are one of those delicasies of the season, free food in rural areas.
 On the picture below it says they are in season from beginning of April to beginning of May.

-Take no kawa nugu <> peeling off wrapped leaves of bamboo, skin of bamboo 竹の皮脱ぐ
+take no kawa nugu <> peeling off wrapped leaves of bamboo, skin of bamboo 竹の皮脱ぐ

-Take ochiba <> fallen leaves of bamboo (ochiba is a kigo of autumn) 竹落ち葉 , 笹散る, 竹の落葉 (early summer)
+take ochiba - fallen leaves of bamboo 竹落ち葉 ,

 During the summer, if you walk in a bamboo grove, the earth is covered with the small slender leaves of bamboo.
 This is the season when bamboo changes its leaves.